srs81/CakePHP-CustomFields/README.md

 ### Put it in the Plugin/ directory

-Unzip or move the contents of this to "Plugin/CustomFields" under the app root.
+Unzip or move the contents of the plugin to "Plugin/CustomFields" under the app root.

 ### Add to bootstrap.php load